STOLAS: STOchastic LAttice Simulation of cosmic inflation: Conclusions

 \ac{STOLAS}'s application is not limited to the \ac{PBH}.
 The map of the curvature perturbations obtained in \ac{STOLAS} could be used as the initial condition of the structure formation simulation such as $N$-body simulations.
 Since it does not require translating the information of the curvature perturbation into small numbers of statistics such as the power or bispectrum, one can extract the full non-perturbative features of the curvature perturbation embedded into the large-scale structure (see, e.g., Ref.~\cite{Ezquiaga:2022qpw} for the effect of the exponential tail to the number of massive clusters).

 \acknowledgments

-We are grateful to Takashi Hiramatsu, Naoya Kitajima, and Shuichiro Yokoyama for their helpful discussions.
+We are grateful to Takashi Hiramatsu, Naoya Kitajima, and Shuichiro Yokoyama for their helpful discussions, and to Angelo Caravano, Diego Cruces, Albert Escriv\`a, Cristiano Germani, Rhodai Kawaguchi, Eiichiro Komatsu, Lucas Pinol, Koki Tokeshi, and Vincent Vennin, Edoardo Vitagliano for their useful comments on the draft.
 We also thank the organisers and participants of \emph{Observational Cosmology Summer Workshop in 2022}, where the key idea of the work was given.
 This work is supported by JSPS KAKENHI Grants No.~JP23KJ2007 (T.M.), No.~JP21K13918 (Y.T.), and No.~JP24K07047 (Y.T.).